F When in Texas: Houston, we have a problem? A Lyndon B. Johnson Space Center experience - jeepneyjinggoy

-IT WAS no surprise that the biggest city in Texas would be the busiest.
-No culture shock, but the way they drive along the freeway is as ferocious as the F1 racers, the drivers in L.A., if not like our bus drivers who seem to incessantly want to set a record time.
-That is a problem, most especially when a stupid truck driver almost rammed into us.
+It was no surprise that the biggest city in Texas would be the busiest.
+No culture shock, but the way they drive along the freeway is as ferocious as the F1 racers, the drivers in L.A., if not like our bus drivers, who seem to incessantly want to set a record time.
+That is a problem, most especially when a speeding, reckless truck driver almost rammed into us.
 Paranoia was up levels higher after.

 Houston, I need a pill.

-Maybe I would be good up there in zero gravity where the paths you take will be zero traffic, except for occasional encounters with asteroid belts, meteors or advanced technological rides zooming in hyperspace.
-Otherwise, it must be a very serene spot to be among the stars and gaze at the glowing orbs.
+It is better up in space where zero gravity may mean zero heavy traffic?
+Not unless one encounters the asteroids and meteors.
+Otherwise, it must be a very serene spot to be one among the stars and gaze at the glowing orbs.

 Houston, I see the Great Wall of China.

-If space was what I wished for, it’s space I got.
-Just around the corner was the Johnson Space Center, the official visitors’ center of the Lyndon B. Johnson Space Center (renamed in 1973 in honor of the late president.
-It was established in 1961 as Manned Space Center), the Nasa center responsible for the design, development, and operation of human space flight.
-It was going to be an out-of-this-world journey through human adventures into space and the nearest star, the moon.
+If space was what I wished for, it’s space I got—and a good one at that.
+Just around the corner was the Johnson Space Center, the official visitors' center of the Lyndon B. Johnson Space Center (established in 1961 as Manned Space Centerand later renamed in 1973 in honor of the late president), the NASA center responsible for the design, development, and operation of human space flight.
+In this center, visitors are up for an out-of-this-world journey into space and the nearest star—the moon.

-Houston, I need more time in this “space”.
+Houston, I need more time in this “space,” please.

 Houston, now we have a real problem!